OUR FACILITATORS

 Bruce Mundy

-Life-long resident of Lexington, Ky.; married and father of two.
-A community activist of the first order, involved in everything that uplifts the local African American community: Youth Counselor at the Bluegrass Aspendale Teen Center; Board Member of Lex Linc; Board Member of East End Empowerment Program; Board Member and past Chair of the Historical African Cemetery #2; past Chair of the East End Empowerment Program.
-Active with Juneteenth Celebration, East End YMCA, Lyric Theater restoration, Nia Day Camp, and the Mayor’s Training Center.
-An avid amateur local historian, musician, and student of world cultures.
+Bruce is a life-long resident of Lexington, Ky.; is married and the father of two.
+He is a community activist of the first order, involved in everything that uplifts the regional African American community: the Youth Counselor at the Bluegrass-Aspendale Teen Center, a Board Member of Lex Linc and the East End Empowerment Program, Board Member and past Chair of the Historical African Cemetery #2, past Chair of the East End Empowerment Program, and past Chair and Co-Chair of Open Ground.
+He is active with Juneteenth Celebration, East End YMCA, Lyric Theater restoration, Nia Day Camp, and the Mayor’s Training Center.
+Brother Bruce is also an avid (he says 'amateur') local historian, musician, and student of world cultures.

 Dana Wildsmith

-Dana is a published writer, a member of the Southern Appalachian Writers’ Cooperative, and a regular staff member of the Hindman Writers’ Workshop.and.
-She is a regular contributor to poetry periodicals throughout the Appalachian states, and maintains close correspondence with a circle of quite accomplished performing, literary and visual artists.
+Dana is a regular staff member of the Hindman Writers’ Workshop, an active member of the Southern Appalachian Writers’ Cooperative, and a published writer.
+Dana is a regular contributor to poetry periodicals throughout the Appalachian states, and maintains close correspondence with a close circle of accomplished performing, literary and visual artists.

 ____________________________________________________________________